Brummelmayano/Feistel-cipher-and-Square-Multiply-Algorithm/README.md

 3. **Output Display:**
    - The script will calculate and display the result of `x^b (mod n)` using the Square & Multiply Algorithm.

-## Testing the Algorithms

-To thoroughly test the implemented algorithms, run the `main.py` script and follow the on-screen instructions.
-Ensure that you provide valid inputs and carefully observe the output for correctness.

-Feel free to explore and modify the algorithms or integrate them into your projects as needed.
-If you have any questions or encounter issues, please don't hesitate to reach out or open an issue.

 Your feedback and contributions are welcome!